mikeyamato/slackbot-fist-to-five-oauth/README.md

 To use, enter `/fist-to-five reset` from within a Slack channel to clear the memory.
 Then enter, `/fist-to-five` to poll a class.
 Poll results will be delivered to everyone and continually updated in realtime.

-While `ucla-oauth.js` makes use of OAuth, `tonkotsu-oauth.js` makes use of OAuth 2.0.
+While `ucla-oauth.js` makes use of OAuth 1.0, `tonkotsu-oauth.js` makes use of OAuth 2.0.

 <img src="https://a.slack-edge.com/bfaba/img/api/slack_oauth_flow_diagram@2x.png" alt="Image of Slack OAuth 2.0 flow" width="600"/>